Energy identity and no neck property for $\varepsilon$-harmonic and $\alpha$-harmonic maps into homogeneous target manifolds: Introduction

 where $u_0 \in C^\infty(M,N)$ is a smooth harmonic map.\\ Further performing a blow-up at each $x_i, 1\leq i \leq p$, there exist at most finitely many non-trivial smooth harmonic maps $\omega^{i,j}: S^2 \to N, 1\leq j \leq j_i$, sequences of points $x_k^{i,j}\in M, x_k^{i,j} \to x_i$, and sequences of radii $t_k^{i,j} \in \R_+$, $t_k^{i,j}\to 0$, such that

-\end{theorem} We will now prove \begin{theorem}[Energy identity and no neck property for $\var$-harmonic maps] Under the conditions of Theorem \ref{theorem: BubblingEps} with the further assumption that $(N^n,h) \hookrightarrow \R^l$ is a homogeneous space isometrically and equivariantly embedded into Euclidean space, we have the following \begin{itemize}[leftmargin=*] \item \textbf{The energy identity}
+\end{theorem} We will prove the following. \begin{theorem}[Energy identity and no neck property for $\var$-harmonic maps] Under the conditions of Theorem \ref{theorem: BubblingEps} with the additional assumption that $(N^n,h) \hookrightarrow \R^l$ is a homogeneous space isometrically and equivariantly embedded into Euclidean space, we have the following. \begin{itemize}[leftmargin=*] \item \textbf{The energy identity}

 and

 where $ \omega_k^{j_i}= u_{\var_k}- \sum\limits_{j=1}^{j_i} (\omega^{i,j}(\frac{\cdot - x_k^{i,j}}{t_k^{i,j}})- \omega^{i,j}(\infty))$ and $0<R_0 < \frac{1}{2} \min\big\{ \text{inj}(M),$ \\ $ \min \{ \text{dist}(x_i,x_j) \;|\; 1\leq i \neq j \leq p\} \big\}$ is some number and $\infty$ is identified with the north pole of $S^2$ by stereographic projection. \item \textbf{The no-neck property}